 Bass Museum of Art2100 Collins Ave., Mid-Beach | 305.673.7530

-South Beach's only public contemporary art museum is about to reopen after two years—their most recent renovation, which doubles the amount of available exhibition space with a major expansion of their original, 1930s-built Art Deco building, forced them to post all exhibitions, performances, film screenings, and other programming remotely.
-The much-anticipated reopening, scheduled for Fall 2017, will feature major exhibitions by Ugo Rondinone, Mika Rottenberg, and Pascale Marthine Tayou in the new space.
+South Beach's only public contemporary art museum reopened in fall 2017 after a major renovation, which doubled the amount of available exhibition space with a major expansion of the original, 1930s-built Art Deco building.
+The much-anticipated reopening featured major exhibitions by Ugo Rondinone, Mika Rottenberg, and Pascale Marthine Tayou in the new space.

 Cisneros Fontanals Art Foundation1018 N. Miami Ave., Edgewater | 305.415.6343

-Ella Fontanals-Cisneros' private collection is focused on Latin American artists—which is unsurprising, as Cisneros herself was born in Cuba and came of age in Venezuela.
-The exhibitions are housed in a former boxing gym near the Arts District—a squared building that's significantly spruced up by a stunning tile mural, which creates the illusion of a bamboo forest to the approaching visitor.
-Her foundation, for its part, gives annual commissions to mid-career Latin American artists who then become part of group shows at the space—an opportunity that not only exposes them to Miami's global art community but also gives them space to create their work outside the pressures of the market.
+Ella Fontanals-Cisneros's private collection is focused on Latin American artists, which is unsurprising, as Fontanals-Cisneros herself was born in Cuba and came of age in Venezuela.
+The exhibitions are housed in a former boxing gym near the Arts District: a square building that's significantly spruced up by a stunning tile mural, which creates the illusion of a bamboo forest.
+Her foundation, for its part, gives annual commissions to mid-career Latin American artists who then become part of group shows at the space.
+It's an opportunity that not only exposes them to Miami's global art community but also gives them space to create their work outside the pressures of the market.
 Like other private collections in Miami, entry is free.

 De La Cruz Collection23 NE 41 St., Design District | 305.576.6112

-Carlos and Rosa de la Cruz, who made their fortune with Carlos' bottling and distribution company, CC1, made their art-filled home open to the public for more than 25 years before they finally built a dedicated, and privately funded, space to house their collection.
+Carlos and Rosa de la Cruz, who made their fortune with Carlos's bottling and distribution company, CC1, made their art-filled home open to the public for more than twenty-five years before they finally built a dedicated, and privately funded, space for their collection.
 Since 2009, the public has been able to view the works in their collection free of charge in an Arts District building the couple operates as an extension of their home.
 The exhibitions here rotate on an annual basis to showcase a wide selection of works, while performances, films, workshops, and artist tours dot the calendar throughout the year.
 Like most private collections in town, entry is free.

 Margulies Warehouse591 NW 27th St., Wynwood | 305.576.1051

-Billionaire real estate developer Martin Z. Margulies has been a fixture of the Miami art scene for more than 40 years—his private collection, housed in a 45,000-square-foot warehouse in Wynwood (he opened it just a few years after the Rubells, when the neighborhood looked very different than it does today) houses major works from contemporary artists across mediums, with an emphasis on sculpture and photography.
-The Margulies collection separates itself from other private art spaces in the city with its long-time and highly respected curator, Katherine Hinds, who is Margulies' right-hand on all collection-related matters.
+Billionaire real estate developer Martin Z. Margulies has been a fixture of the Miami art scene for more than forty years.
+His private collection, in a 45,000-square-foot warehouse in Wynwood (he opened it a few years after the Rubells, when the neighborhood looked very different than it does today), showcases major works from contemporary artists across mediums, with an emphasis on sculpture and photography.
+The Margulies collection separates itself from other private art spaces in the city with its long-time and highly respected curator, Katherine Hinds, who is Margulies's right hand on all collection-related matters.
 It has built a reputation for spotlighting ambitious sculptural works and immersive installations, like mirrored tile works by Olafur Eliasson, and one of Do Ho Suh's famous silk apartment works.
 Exhibitions rotate seasonally.

 O Cinema Wynwood90 NW 29th St., Wynwood | 305.571.9970